 The following pages will provide information to help you understand what services are available to support you.

 This service is run by Sussex Partnership NHS Foundation Trust in partnership with the Alzheimer's Society.
-It investigates and diagnoses memory problems and other associated issues as early as possible.
+The service provides early detection, diagnosis, treatment and care if you, or someone you care for, have problems associated with dementia as early as possible.
 Referral is through your GP or through health professionals in other community teams, hospital consultants and learning disability services.
 A leaflet giving more detailed information about the MAS can be found here.

 Experiencing difficulties related to your diagnosis?